A guide to Sydney’s national parks

 • Public transport: No public transport.
 Closest train station is Helensburgh, 12km away.

 This sprawling national park on the southern edge of Sydney is the traditional land of the Dharawal people and is of great significance to them.
-Many Aboriginal sites are protected within the park and you can join a Guided Indigenous Walking Tour to learn more about them.
 Follow the many walking trails, bring your mountain bike to cycle along the 10B Trail, admire the pretty Maddens Falls and have a dip in the cool waters of Stokes Creek.
 For panoramic views of the region, visit the O’Hares Creek Lookout

 Waterfall cascading on the Jingga walking track in Dharawal National Park, Helensburgh